nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

 2. The `Globals` section can be used for values that are the same for all resources.
 You will need to specify six buckets and you will need to create those buckets in your AWS account (or simply point them all to one bucket if you prefer).

 Make sure you create any buckets in the same region as where you are deploying the application - eg. eu-west-1.
+Deselect the `Block all public access` option when you create the buckets.

+There is no need to make the buckets themselves public, but we will want to make some individual files public later on.

 3. The `Resources` section then defines all the Lambdas, the StateMachine (step functions), and each Lambda is being assigned a LambdaInvoke policy.